 More covered employees.

 Governor Cuomo recently signed legislation to expand access to Paid Family Leave to workers who provide farm labor in New York.
 As of January 1, 2020, eligible farm laborers will be covered for Paid Family Leave.
-For more information about expanded protections for farm laborers subscribe for updates.
+For more information about expanded protections for farm laborers, please see our Toolkit for Farm Employers, Owners and Operators.

 In 2020, farm laborers and other eligible employees will have access to 10 weeks of job protected, paid time off to bond with a new child, care for a family member with a serious health condition, or assist loved ones when a family member is deployed abroad on active military service.